seamplex/feenox/doc/feenox.markdown

-FeenoX reads a plain-text input file which contains the problem definition and writes 100%-user defined results in ASCII (through *PRINT* or other user-defined output instructions within the input file).
-For PDE problems, it needs a reference to at least one **gmsh**`(1)` mesh file for the discretization of the domain.
-It can write post-processing views in either *.msh* or *.vtk* formats.
+FeenoX reads a plain-text input file which contains the problem definition and writes 100%-user defined results in ASCII (through `PRINT` or other user-defined output instructions within the input file).
+For PDE problems, it needs a reference to at least one [Gmsh] mesh file for the discretization of the domain.
+It can write post-processing views in either `.msh` or `.vtk` formats.

 Keep in mind that FeenoX is just a back end reading a set of input files and writing a set of output files following the design philosophy of